 Gary Smith’s impressive Standard Deviations book concerns an important point.
 Statistically inclined people often seem to miss that theory small t matters.
 Smith is keen to note that data isn’t enough on its own.
 “Data without theory… is treacherous” (Smith, 2014, page 233).

-Smith describes a case where a cholera outbreak was statistically associated with people not leaving their villages a few days before.
-If this was thought to be useful one might look for lack of movement between villages and conclude that we can predict cholera from movements.
-This is a lot of work to go to when a simple piece of “theory” is better.
+Smith describes a case of a cholera outbreak.
+This outbreak was statistically associated with people not leaving their villages a few days before.
+One might use this insight to look for lack of movement between villages.
+We might conclude that we can predict cholera from movements of people.
+This analysis is a lot of work to go through.
+It is also unnecessary when a simple piece of “theory” is better.

 Read: Gary Smith, 2014, Standard Deviations: Flawed Assumptions, Tortured Data and Other Ways to Lie With Statistics, The Overlook Press.